jeeliz/jeelizFaceFilter/README.md

 ## About the tech
 ### Under the hood
 This API uses Jeeliz WebGL Deep Learning technology to detect and track the user's face using a deep learning network.
-The accuracy is adaptative : the better the hardware, the more detections are processed per second.
+The accuracy is adaptative : the best is the hardware, the more detections are processed per second.
 All is done client-side.

 ### Compatibility
 * If `WebGL2` is available, it uses `WebGL2` and no specific extension is required,